How to Find and Use Academic Journal Rankings When Choosing Where to Submit

 How do I find the ranking of an academic journal?

-The fastest free method is to search for the journal at scimago.com, which provides SJR scores and quartile rankings for thousands of journals across all fields.
-For impact factor data, use the Journal Citation Reports through your institution's library access.
-For field specific rankings, check the ABS Academic Journal Guide for business and management, or the ERA and ABDC lists for Australian institutions.
+The fastest free method is to search for the journal at scimago.com, which provides SJR scores and quartile rankings (Q1, Q2, Q3, Q4) for thousands of journals across all fields.
+SJR is freely available without a library subscription, covers a broader range of journals than the Journal Citation Reports, and provides quartile rankings that are easier to interpret than raw impact factor numbers.
+For impact factor data, use the Journal Citation Reports from Clarivate through your institution's library access.
+For CiteScore and SNIP values, search the journal on Scopus or through the Scopus Sources page.
+For field-specific rankings, check the ABS Academic Journal Guide for business and management research, the ERA and ABDC lists for Australian institutions, and FNEGE and HCERES for French institutions.
+Most graduate researchers use a combination of these sources to triangulate ranking information for any journal they're considering.

 What is the difference between impact factor and SJR quartile?

-Impact factor measures the average number of citations received by a journal's articles over a two year period.
-SJR quartile places a journal in the top 25% (Q1), second 25% (Q2), third 25% (Q3), or bottom 25% (Q4) of journals in its subject category based on a prestige weighted citation score.
-Quartile rankings are often easier to interpret and compare because they're relative to the field rather than expressed as a raw number.
+Impact factor and SJR quartile measure related but distinct aspects of journal performance.
+Impact factor, published annually by Clarivate in the Journal Citation Reports, measures the average number of citations received by a journal's articles over the previous two-year period.
+It's expressed as a raw number (such as 3.5 or 12.7) and is used widely across the natural sciences, social sciences, and many humanities fields.
+SJR quartile places a journal in the top 25% (Q1), second 25% (Q2), third 25% (Q3), or bottom 25% (Q4) of journals in its subject category, based on a prestige-weighted citation score derived from Scopus data.
+SJR is similar in concept to Google's PageRank algorithm, weighting citations from prestigious journals more heavily than citations from less prestigious ones.
+Quartile rankings are often easier to interpret and compare across fields than raw impact factor numbers because they're relative to the journal's subject category rather than expressed as a raw number that varies enormously by discipline.

 Not necessarily.
 A higher impact factor journal in the wrong field or with the wrong audience for your paper is a less effective publication venue than a lower impact factor journal where your paper is a strong fit.
-Scope fit, audience reach within your specific subfield, and the practical factors of rejection rate and turnaround time all matter alongside impact factor when choosing where to submit.
+Scope fit is the single most important factor in successful submission.
+A paper published in the right specialist journal for its audience will be read and cited by the right people, regardless of whether that journal has the highest impact factor in the field.
+Audience reach within your specific subfield, the practical factors of rejection rate and turnaround time, and the alignment of your paper with the journal's stated aims and scope all matter alongside impact factor when choosing where to submit.
+Researchers who optimize purely for impact factor often face desk rejections at journals where their paper doesn't fit the scope, wasting months without useful feedback.

 Are journal rankings the same in every country?